A Revisit to Ordered Statistics Decoding: Distance Distribution and Decoding Rules: The Hamming Distance in OSD

 \subsection{$i$-Reprocessing Case}

 In this section, we extend the analysis provided for the Hamming distance in 0-reprocessing in Theorem \ref{the::HDdis::0phase} to any order-$i$ reprocessing, $0 < i \leq m$, where $m$ is the predetermined maximum reprocessing order of the OSD algorithm.
-Let us define a random variable $D_i^{(\mathrm{H})}$ representing the minimum Hamming distance between codeword estimates and $\widetilde{\mathbf{y}}$ after the $i$-reprocessing of an order-$m$ OSD, and $d_i^{(\mathrm{H})}$ is the sample of $D_i^{(\mathrm{H})}$.
-For the simplicity of expression, for integers $a,b$ and $c$ satisfying $0\leq a < b\leq c$, we introduce a new notation as follows
+Let us define a random variable $D_i^{(\mathrm{H})}$ representing the minimum Hamming distance between codeword estimates and $\widetilde{\mathbf{y}}$ after the first $i$ reprocessings of an order-$m$ OSD have been performed, and $d_i^{(\mathrm{H})}$ is the sample of $D_i^{(\mathrm{H})}$.
+For the simplicity of expression, for integers $u,v$ and $w$ satisfying $0\leq u < v\leq w$, we introduce a new notation as follows